People

 Akash is a PhD Student in the Bioengineering department at UCSD.
 He is interested in using nanomaterials to develop therapeutics for neurological diseases and understand those diseases using computational systems.
 He obtained his B.S. in Bioengineering from UCSD.
 Outside of the lab, he enjoys reading, trying different cuisines and activities with friends.

-Jonathan Gunn - MD-PhD Student, Bioengineering
+Jonathan Gunn - MSTP Student, Bioengineering

 B.S.
 Chemical and Biomolecular Engineering / Mathematics– Johns Hopkins University, 2019